 These seaweeds were chosen because they’re naturally rich in specific polyphenols that help slow down starch and sugar digestion.
 This is done by inhibiting some of the activity of the enzymes alpha-amylase and alpha-glucosidase which break down starch and sugar into the glucose that floods the bloodstream.

-In two separate clinical studies, a single serving of InSea2® (taken 30 minutes prior to a meal) was shown to reduce the post-meal spike in blood sugar levels caused by starch and sugar.
+A single serving of InSea2® (taken 30 minutes prior to a meal) helps to reduce the post-meal spike in blood sugar levels caused by starch and sugar.